gosquared/gosquared-ios/README.md

 ## Configuration

-Make sure you initialise the library with your project token before calling any tracking / people methods otherwise the library will throw an exception.
+Make sure you initialise the library with your Project Token (the unique identifier for your GoSquared Project – you can find it in your [Project Settings](https://www.gosquared.com/setup/general)) before calling any tracking / people methods otherwise the library will throw an exception.
 It is recommended to add the below line to your UIApplication's `didFinishLaunchingWithOptions` method.

 **Note:** As of iOS 10 (Xcode 8), Apple requires that the `NSPhotoLibraryUsageDescription` key is included in your `info.plist` when accessing the photo library.
 If you would like the ability for users to send images over chat then you must add this key with a short description to be displayed when Chat accesses the Photo Library.
 If this is omitted previous to iOS 10 then the upload button will simply be hidden.